IXLives/Sprint-Challenge-React-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain the differences between `client-side routing` and `server-side routing`.

+The differences are in the names.
+The client is the browser that's viewing a site, the server is the server that hosts it.
+In client-side routing, the page is rendered by the browser--only refreshing elements deemed necessary by the code.
+On server-side routing, when a request is sent, the entire page is re-rendered by the server and presented in the browser to the user.

 - [ ] What does HTTP stand for?

+Hyper Text Transfer Protocol

 - [ ] What does CRUD stand for?

+Create Read Update Delete

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+GET, POST, PUT, DELETE

 - [ ] Mention three tools we can use to make AJAX requests.

+Jquery, fetch, axios

 ## Project Set Up